Office hours: Tuesday, 12:00 pm - 14:00 pm

 Chinese Commercial and Tax Law

-The course offers an overview of the legal regime applicable to commercial and investment activities in China and aims to deepen knowledge of the legal instruments and constraints that govern economic relations in the Chinese context.
+The course provides an overview of the legal regime applicable to business and investment activities in China and aims to deepen knowledge of the legal instruments and constraints governing economic relations with the Chinese context.

 6 + 6